hulyak/react-tutorial/docs/doc1.md

 ### What we will cover

-Throughout this tutorial, you’ll learn how to set state using the `useState` and `useEffect` Hooks.
-We’ll create different components and for the last component, we will combine these two hooks and create a recipe app that we’ll fetch new recipes from an API.
+Throughout this tutorial, we’ll learn how to set state using the `useState` and `useEffect` Hooks.
+We’ll create different components and for the last component, we will combine these two hooks and create a recipe app that will fetch new recipes from an API.
 More specifically, we will learn how to:

-- use `useState` with an array for the default value
-- use `useState` with an object for the default value
+- use `useState` with an array/object for the default value
-- use `useEffect` without a Dependency Array
-- use `useEffect` with an Empty Dependency Array
-- use `useEffect` with a Non-empty Dependency Array
-- use `useEffect` with cleanup function
+- use `useEffect` without a Dependency Array, with an Empty Dependency Array, with a Non-empty Dependency Array, and with a cleanup function
 - fetch an API with `useEffect`

 **By the end of the tutorial, you will have the following skill sets:**